botlabs-gg/yagpdb-docs-v2/content/selfhosting/hosting/setup.md

 ## Configuring YAGPDB

 YAGPDB reads its configuration from environment variables.
-Every option has a dotted internal name, which maps to an environment variable by uppercasing it and replacing dots with underscores---`yagpdb.disable_prefix_commands` becomes `YAGPDB_DISABLE_PREFIX_COMMANDS`.
+Every option has a dotted internal name, which maps to an environment variable by uppercasing it and replacing dots with underscores.
+For example, `yagpdb.disable_prefix_commands` becomes `YAGPDB_DISABLE_PREFIX_COMMANDS`.
 Boolean options accept `true`, `yes`, `on`, `enabled`, or `1`; anything else counts as false.

 `cmd/yagpdb/sampleenvfile` in the repository lists the commonly used variables with comments.